cebert/antzer-aws-classic-game-challenge/src/assets/images/README.md

 * Ant should be brown/reddish
 * Clearly visible antennae and six legs
-* No transparency—sprites must fill each 64×64 frame
+* No transparency—sprites must fill each 192×1024 frame
 * Consistent size across all frames

 ---

 ### `frog-spritesheet.png` (512×64)

-*Note: Not implemented in-game yet.*
+*Note: Loaded in game but not actively used in gameplay yet.*

 * **Frame Size**: 64×64 pixels
 * **Layout**: 8 frames (1 horizontal row)